-When Whitney Leigh Morris and her family started self-isolating in their 362-square-foot cottage two months ago, she was worried—but luckily, not about her living situation.
+When Whitney Leigh Morris and her family started self-isolating in their 362-square-foot cottage in March, she was worried—but luckily, not about her living situation.
 “Our existence at home is remarkably similar to how it’s been for years,” says the Venice Beach, California, local.
 “We’re used to being mere inches from one another for days on end.”
 Both she and her husband work from the house, and their 3-year-old son, West, isn’t yet in full-time school.

 That’s not to say the situation is without its challenges (the household also includes two loud beagles), but it does mean that Morris is a seasoned pro at the art of staying in—and, more impressively, doing it all with limited room.
 “There’s a lot that’s beyond my control when it comes to creating a quiet, focused environment,” she admits.
 “But that’s quite all right.
 This is a time for global empathy, understanding, and patience.”
 We chatted with the tiny home expert about the best practices she’s leaning on these days.